connamara/quickfixn/tutorial/receiving-messages.md

 Type Safe Messages
 ------------------

-QuickFIX/N is flexible - it gives you access to the generic base class `Message` as well as specific message classes.

-The best way to write an app is with the strongly typed specific Message classes, and we use the `MessageCracker` for this.
-We will import the `MessageCracker` class, inherit from it, then call `Crack` in the `FromApp` callback for our application:
+The best way to write an app is with the strongly typed specific Message and Field classes, and we'll `MessageCracker` for this.
+We import the `MessageCracker` class, inherit from it, then call `Crack` in the `FromApp` callback for our application:

 ```c#
 using QuickFix;